Sunday, December 29, 2019

 Review

 I have been a big fan of Ford and watched most of the races they won at Mount Panorama yearly.
 Unfortunately, I didn't watch any other races that Ford had participated in much of Australia and other regions.
 I was unaware of the historical event of 1966, in which the movie takes place.
-I also didn't know about the rivalry between Ford and Ferrari and the fastest vehicle built for this race, the Ford GT.
-What intrigued me to see this film was not just my interest in Ford but two actors, Matt Damon and Christian Bale, who consistently give incredible performances.
+I also didn't know about the rivalry between Ford and Ferrari and the Ford GT, the fastest vehicle built for this race.
+What intrigued me was not just my interest in Ford but two actors, Matt Damon and Christian Bale, who consistently give incredible performances.

 FORD V FERRARI was a three-hour biopic capturing the big sports event set in the sixties.
 Damon and Bale's credible talents boosted the film's adrenaline rush.
 It was interesting to see these two stars portray those historical figures.
 Their chemistry helped fuel their dynamic in FORD V FERRARI.
 James Mangold was an interesting director for this movie and has outdone himself in his craftsmanship.
 I was impressed by the film's racing coordination, which made me feel like a spectator of an actual race.